Allesley Park walled Garden

 The site is run as a community garden with a strong emphasis on education, heritage and chemical-free vegetable production.
 Donations and new members allow for other areas of the garden to be developed, including a prairie garden to complement the existing kitchen garden created by the Allesley Park Walled Garden Group.

 Other features include a bug hotel, a wigwam for children and a wormery that produces much needed high-quality compost and fertiliser.

-Our most recent additions to the garden include a pavilion and terrace that will provide facilities for children’s activities, horticultural training, exhibition space and occasional meetings.
+Our additions to the garden include a pavilion and terrace that will provide facilities for children’s activities, horticultural training, exhibition space and occasional meetings.
 It may also serve as a visitor centre when gardeners are working.